pradyuprasad/Calibrate_Debate/README.md

-# "They Both Can't Be Right": Systematic Overconfidence in Language Models - Project Summary
+# They Both Can't Be Right': Unveiling Metacognitive Deficits in LLM Debaters

 ## Overview

-This project investigates the metacognitive abilities of large language models (LLMs) – specifically, their understanding of their own argumentative strengths and weaknesses – within the context of competitive policy debate.
-We developed a novel debate framework, a betting-based confidence elicitation method, and a robust AI jury system to demonstrate that state-of-the-art LLMs exhibit systematic and often logically impossible overconfidence.
+This project investigates the metacognitive abilities of large language models (LLMs) in competitive policy debate, revealing a profound disconnect between their perceived and actual argumentative performance.
+We conducted 42 simulated debates between ten state-of-the-art LLMs, using structured prompts and a private, betting-based confidence elicitation method (0-100) after each of the three rounds (opening, rebuttal, final).
+A rigorously selected AI jury judged the debates.
+The results paint a stark picture of systematic overconfidence: LLMs averaged 73% confidence despite a mathematically guaranteed 50% overall win rate.
+Most strikingly, in 71.4% of debates, both competing LLMs expressed confidence exceeding 75% – a logical impossibility.
+High confidence was inversely correlated with success; LLMs with 76-100% confidence won a mere 42.1% of their debates.
+A significant opposition-side advantage (78.6% win rate vs. 21.4% for proposition) went completely unrecognized, with models showing statistically indistinguishable confidence levels regardless of role.
+Calibration was generally poor, and confidence consistently increased throughout debates, irrespective of performance.
+These findings demonstrate that, despite their linguistic prowess, these LLMs exhibit a fundamental inability to accurately assess their own argumentative strengths and weaknesses.

 ## Methodology